anowacki/seis-stack-td/README.md

 A set of Fortran programs to compute vespagrams and f-k spectra for broadband seismic data in SAC format.

-The computations are all done in the time domain, making these routines very slow.
-They are recommended only for educational purposes (and were written for that reason).
+The computations are all done in the time domain, making these routines somewhat slow.
+They are recommended for educational purposes (and were written for that reason).